nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given command format is wrong.

     * 3a1.
-AddressBook shows an error message.
+ClinicMate shows an error message.

       Use case resumes at step 2.

 * 4a.
-The given IC is invalid.
+The given IC number is invalid.

     * 4a1.
-AddressBook shows an error message.
+ClinicMate shows an error message.

       Use case resumes at step 2.